Weeds – those opportunistic, unwelcome plants that can effortlessly outcompete your edibles and ornamentals.

 A good hoe, especially if you have a lot of area to cover, will be your new best friend.
 You can lightly cultivate any areas where you see unwanted sprouts.

-And a weeding trowel, which is usually long and skinny, is more effective than a standard trowel at dislodging roots without disturbing too much soil.
+You’ll also want a weeding trowel, which is usually long and skinny, is more effective than a standard trowel at dislodging roots without disturbing too much soil.

 Carry around sharp pruners as well, so you can lop off any seed heads.
 This will help to avoid scattering seeds in the process of removing the plant.
-You might like the Felco F-2s that we have reviewed here, if you’re in the market for a pair.

 A good pair of gloves, a bucket for debris, and a pad for kneeling will also serve you well.